and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 **Future state**
 A structured support model (ticketing, SLAs, self-serve diagnostics) is out of scope for v1 and will be defined in a future phase.

+### NFR-5 — Performance & Reliability

+**Booking responsiveness**
+Booking and cancellation actions must feel responsive to the user — confirmation of the action should be perceptible without an uncomfortable wait.
+Users should not need to tap twice or wonder whether their action was received.

+**Real-time list currency**
+The Who's In list must update without a user-initiated refresh.
+Users viewing the booking screen while others book or cancel should see those changes reflected automatically.

+**Concurrent booking correctness**
+Under simultaneous bookings from multiple users in the same tenant — the expected pattern at the morning booking window — the system must remain consistent.
+Capacity limits must not be exceeded, and waitlist positions must not be lost or duplicated under concurrent writes.

+**Offline and degraded connectivity**
+When the device has no connectivity, the app must not crash or present silent failures.
+The last-known state is displayed and booking actions are disabled with a clear message to the user.

+**Platform availability**
+The product inherits the availability characteristics of its Firebase infrastructure.
+No separate uptime target is owned by the product team in v1.
+This is a conscious decision for this release.